-The new Harbour Pathway is a public connection between the existing Harbour shoreline quay to the south (closed at time of this writing) and to the east via the Harbour Concourse, to Store Street allowing restricted activities (parking and storage) to the north to continue.
+The new Harbour Pathway is a public connection between the existing Harbour Pathway to the south (closed at time of this writing) and the Harbour Concourse and Flour and Rice Alley to the east.
+In consultation with staff, the proposal has been updated to extend the Harbour Pathway along the entire project frontage.
+An alternate interim path (1b) will be provided if marine industrial use conflicts with public access north of the Harbour Concourse.

-- 2. Harbour Concourse: Statutory Right-of-Way (Direct Amenity Contribution) A landscaped pedestrian route publicly connecting the Harbour Pathway to Flour and Rice Alley and Store Street, with an elevator for full accessibility to the quay. - 3.
-Flour and Rice Alley: Statutory Right-of-Way (Direct Amenity Contribution) Located between two heritage buildings, Flour and Rice Alley publicly connects the concourse to Store Street and will frame the view towards the waterfront. - 4.
-A Public Plaza- 'Street Meet Square': Statutory Right-of-Way (Direct Amenity Contribution)
+2. Harbour Concourse: Statutory Right-of-Way (Direct Amenity Contribution)

+A landscaped pedestrian route publicly connecting the Harbour Pathway to Flour and Rice Alley and Store Street, with an elevator for full accessibility to the quay.

+3. Flour and Rice Alley: Volumetric Statutory Right-of-Way (Direct Amenity Contribution)

+Located between two heritage buildings, Flour and Rice Alley publicly connects the concourse to Store Street and will frame the view towards the waterfront.

+4. A Public Plaza - 'Street Meet Square': Volumetric Statutory Right-of-Way (Direct Amenity Contribution)